 During 2021, the Company completed a series of strategic transactions, the most significant of which were the \$936 million acquisition of Quincy Media, Inc. in August, and the \$2.8 billion acquisition of Meredith Corporation's Local Media Group in December (collectively, the "Transformative Transactions").
 As a result of those two transactions, the Company became the second largest television broadcaster in terms of revenues, as well as the largest owner of top-rated local television stations and digital assets in the United States.
 In recognition of the strategic leadership and the extraordinary contributions of the Company's executive officers in successfully executing those two Transformative Transactions, in December 2021 the Compensation Committee granted our named executive officers special transaction completion bonuses, as permitted under the terms of the 2017 EICP.
-The bonus awards, which consisted of a combination of cash and long-term equity incentive awards, were intended by the Compensation Committee to both reward the executives for their specific contributions to the Transformative Transactions and to provide further incentive for the successful consolidation of all of the operations and the integration of the organizations, employees and operations over the four years following completion of the Transformative Transactions.
-The one-time awards, which were effective on December 1, 2021 following completion of both transactions, consisted of the following:
+The bonus awards, which consisted of a combination of cash and long-term equity incentive awards, were intended by the Compensation Committee to both reward the executives for their specific contributions to the Transformative Transactions and to provide further incentive for the successful consolidation of all of the operations and the integration of the organizations, employees and operations over the four years following completion of both transactions, consisted of the following:

-Name Value of award received in cash (\$) Value of award received in restricted stock(1) (\$) Total (\$) Hilton H. Howell, Jr. 5,000,000 5,000,000 Donald P. LaPlatney 2,250,000 2,250,000 4,500,000 James C. Ryan 2,000,000 2,000,000 4,000,000 Kevin P. Latek 2,000,000 2,000,000 4,000,000 Robert L. Smith 1,750,000 1,750,000 3,500,000
+Value of award received in cash Total

+Name (\$) (\$) (\$)

+Hilton H. Howell, Jr. 5,000,000 5,000,000

+Donald P. LaPlatney 2,250,000 2,250,000 4,500,000

+James C. Ryan 2,000,000 2,000,000 4,000,000

+Kevin P. Latek 2,000,000 2,000,000 4,000,000

+Robert L. Smith 1,750,000 1,750,000 3,500,000